mambuzrrr/YouTube_Downloader/README.md

 > [!CAUTION]
-> ### Please use this program for private purposes, never offer a YouTube downloader publicly.
+> ### This tool is intended for personal, educational, or archival use only.
+Do not use or distribute it for commercial purposes or host it as a public service.
+Downloading copyrighted content from YouTube may violate their Terms of Service.

+> [!IMPORTANT]
+> ### Use this software only for private use.
+Do not operate or share this as a public downloader.
+Respect YouTube’s Terms of Service and copyright laws.

 ---

 # 🎵 YouTube MP3 Downloader